Enjoy the Performing Arts in Hiraizumi, Where the Autumn Foliage Shines Brightly ~Fujiwara festival ~Day 2

 Sansa dance

 All things aside, the main thing is the deer dance.
-In addition, there is also the Kagura dance with a shishi head, the Nambu dance with gorgeous costumes, and the Sansa dance.
-There are also many other interesting things to see.
+In addition, the Kagura dance with a shishi head, the Nambu dance with gorgeous costumes, and the Sansa dance are active.
+You can see many other interesting things.

 But I heard that the deer dance is the most famous.